What is a Transponder Key?

 It will be an identical match to the original key allowing both keys to start the vehicle.

-Whilst it sounds straight forward, different types of transponders have different methods of coping the data.
+Whilst it sounds straight forward, different types of transponders have different methods of copying the data.

-What happens if I loose all my transponder keys?
+What happens if I lose all my Transponder Keys?

-The process involved if you loose all your transponder key is far more complex to the copying process.
+The process involved if you lose all your transponder key is far more complex to the copying process.